applicaster/siren-browser/README.md

 ## Why build a new one?

-The work is based to some extent on both - https://github.com/wurlinc/siren-browser, and https://github.com/kevinswiber/siren-api-browser siren browsers.
+This work is based to some extent on both - https://github.com/wurlinc/siren-browser, and https://github.com/kevinswiber/siren-api-browser Siren browsers.

 * https://github.com/wurlinc/siren-browser - [isn't actively supported](https://github.com/wurlinc/siren-browser/issues/4).
 * https://github.com/kevinswiber/siren-api-browser - Our browser is heavily inspired on @kevinswiber's work in terms of UI and some of the logics.
-Once we feel its stable enough we'll create a pull request and hope it can be treated as the 2.0 fork of @kevinswiber's implementation.
+Once we feel it's stable enough we'll create a pull request and hope it can be treated as the 2.0 fork of @kevinswiber's implementation.
 Our browser has all the functionality of @kevinswiber's browser + test coverege and support for sub-entities actions inline.

 ## Environment setup
 * Make sure you have node.js installed.